ishaqibrahimbot/extract-react-component/TESTING.md

 - The original components file has a NewComponent instead of the original component
 - The new component file is exactly like we would expect

-Now how to make this run.
+Now how to make this run?
 We create a function named runTest which takes the source file, the codemod, and the expected output.

 Inside the function, we're going to set up a new project, then run the codemod on the source